gully/decotengu/doc/algo.rst

 Target depth of decompression ascent stage is rounded down to depth divisible by 3, i.e. 10m to 9m.
-No gas mix switch is done at depths between decompression stops.
+No gas mix switch is done at depths between decompression stops - it is not practical.
 Gas mix switch is performed at the very beginning of a decompression stop.

+The purpose of the above current and target depths restrictions for free ascent and decompression ascent stages is to

+- enable gas mix switch at any depth without violating ascent ceiling (free ascent only), which can happen when gas mix switch is near first decompression stop
+- not breach PPO2 limit of a gas mix (in implicit way, implied by depth of gas mix switch)

 The ascent to surface algorithm is